felipemotarocha/zero-to-dev-server/README.md

 # Notes On The Database 📁

 I provided the password of the `guest` user of the database, so you can only **read the data (of all databases) and insert data in users and notes databases**.
-With this you have everything that you need to make the application works.
+With this, you have everything that you need to make the application works.

 # Technologies Used 🛠